nicolasblanco/rails_param/README.md

 ### Parameter Types

 By declaring parameter types, incoming parameters will automatically be transformed into an object of that type.
-For instance, if a param is `Boolean`, values of `'1'`, `'true'`, `'t'`, `'yes'`, and `'y'` will be automatically transformed into `true`.
+For instance, if a param is `:boolean`, values of `'1'`, `'true'`, `'t'`, `'yes'`, and `'y'` will be automatically transformed into `true`.

 - `String`
 - `Integer`